Miguelpessoal/coodesh-challenge/README.md

 ## How to start fronted:

--After config your api, you need start your frontend;
+- After config your api, you need start your frontend;
--Run again the "yarn" command to install dependencies (Node Version 18+);
+- Run again the "yarn" command to install dependencies (Node Version 18+);
--After, configure your ".env" like ".env.example";
+- After, configure your ".env" like ".env.example";
--Finally, run the command: "yarn dev" to start your web.
+- Finally, run the command: "yarn dev" to start your web.